xts2002/demo-ci/README.md

 #### Step 1

-The first thing is to fork this repository, by clicking on the **Fork** button on the top right corner of this page.
+Fork this repository, by clicking on the **Fork** button on the top right corner of this page.
 In this way, you will test the CI server into your own copy of the repository.

 #### Step 2